 The group contracted by NEON to conduct the field sampling and laboratory analyses for the one-time soil characterization effort will determine the spatial distribution of sampling locations of soil pits/cores.
-Based on the spatial heterogeneity (i.e., topography, expected variability of soil types, and vegetation communities) and size of each site, 10-40 sample locations will be chosen for descriptions and sampling of soils.
-These locations will be chosen to represent the range of soil types within each site.
-The spatial distribution of soil temperature and water content is described below in the section on Soil Biogeochemistry (Section 6.2).
+Based on the spatial heterogeneity (i.e., topography, expected variability of soil types, and vegetation communities) and size of each site, 10-34 NEON base plots will be chosen for descriptions and sampling of soils.
+These locations will be chosen to represent the range of soil types within each site and are preferentially selected to maximize collocation with NEON plant and soil biogeochemical measurements.
+The spatial distribution of soil temperature and water content measurements are described below in the section on Soil Biogeochemistry (Section 6.2).